TarziaResearchGroup/TarziaResearchGroup.github.io/_pages/research.md

 ### Using coarse-grained and minimal models

 [_cgx_](https://github.com/andrewtarzia/CGExplore) is a library for using _stk_ with coarse-grained molecules to afford more efficient high-throughput screening and rational design.
-This library is under-development but it's first usage is written up [here](https://chemrxiv.org/engage/chemrxiv/article-details/64c7aed1658ec5f7e57cf4d8).
+This library is under-development but it's first usage is written up [here](https://pubs.rsc.org/en/content/articlehtml/2023/sc/d3sc03991a).

+We recently introduced the use of minimal model and atomistic model structure prediction with __cgx__ in two works: firstly, predicting [starhsips](https://doi.org/10.1016/j.chempr.2025.102780) and then a series of [case studies](https://chemrxiv.org/engage/chemrxiv/article-details/68f0ef40bc2ac3a0e051be52).

 ### Preparing building blocks for structure generation